italrr/DinkyWiki/README.md

 - Documentation

 ## Quick Rundown
-DinkyWiky's language is based on the usage brackets ([]) to organize the content.
+DinkyWiki's language is based on the usage brackets ([]) to organize the content.
 A single Bracket is a called a block, and it automatically uses the entire line that breaks down to the next line when there's an overflow.
 So, ideally, each parragraph should go in brackets.

 ### Styling Tokens